varroz56/2048Clone/README.md

 [index.html](https://validator.w3.org/nu/?doc=https%3A%2F%2Fvarroz56.github.io%2F2048Clone%2F) , [style.css](https://jigsaw.w3.org/css-validator/validator?uri=https%3A%2F%2Fvarroz56.github.io%2F2048Clone%2F&profile=css3svg&usermedium=all&warning=1&vextwarning=&lang=en)

+The Game.js and gameConfig files have been checked against jshint, and no problems have been detected.

 The site have been tested by users and the developer, the testing section can be found in the [TESTING](TESTING.md) file due to its size.

 ## Deployment